5G-MAG/rt-mbms-modem/README.md

 ### 4.2 Configuring the reverse path filter

 To avoid the kernel filtering away multicast packets received on the tunnel interface, the rp_filter needs to be disabled.
-This has to be done in root mode.
+This has to be done in the file ``/etc/sysctl.conf``.
+Uncomment the two lines for reverse path filtering and set its values to 0:

 ````
-echo 0 >  /proc/sys/net/ipv4/conf/all/rp_filter
-echo 0 >  /proc/sys/net/ipv4/conf/default/rp_filter
+< ... >
+net.ipv4.conf.default.rp_filter=0
+net.ipv4.conf.all.rp_filter=0
+< ... >
 ````

 You can check if the values are set correctly by running: